Vodurden/RobotSim/README.md

 things into their own files with the exception of `SimulationResult` as it seems intrinsically tied to `Simulation`.
 Maybe there's a better way to return two named parameters from a function but so far I haven't found one.

+At this point I think it's a good idea to deal with our Input.
+It'd be good to be mapping all of our command line inputs into real commands.
+It's also time to move as much input logic as possible into a testable place.

+Dealing with the parsing was interesting.
+I wanted to ignore as much whitespace as possible but we need to pay attention to the whitespace separating `PLACE` and it's arguments.
+I opted to ignore all other whitespace and to do the parsing using basic string splits.

+Generally when doing parsing I opt to write a proper state-machine style parser or use a parsing library.
+In this case the grammar is fairly simple and I'm confident we should be able to handle all strings despite using strings.
+At this point my major concern is making sure the `string2command` function is *total*: it should be able to accept *all* strings even if most of them will result in None

+At this point I'm also starting to use monad comprehensions (for/yield) which I have sorely missed when working with other languages.
+It's making working with Option types very pleasant.
+I found it a bit surprising that parsing `String -> Option[Int]` requires a Try/Catch (even if it's hidden in the try library) but I'd imagine it's not a big deal in most cases.